Man dies following police confrontation in suburban Denver

 DENVER (AP) — An investigation is underway after a man died following a confrontation with police in suburban Denver.

-The Denver Post reports Aurora police received a call about a suspicious person wearing a ski mask and waving his arms as he walked down a street Aug.
-24. Officers say the man, 23-year-old Elijah McClain, refused to stop and fought back when they tried to take him into custody.
+Aurora police received a call about a suspicious person wearing a ski mask and waving his arms as he walked down a street Aug.
+24, The Denver Post reported .
+The man, Elijah McClain, 23, refused to stop walking and fought back when officers tried to take him into custody, according to police.

 Paramedics gave McClain a medication to calm him down, and he suffered cardiac arrest on the way to the hospital.
-His family says he was declared brain dead and was taken off life support Friday.
+His family said he sustained a brain injury and was taken off life support Friday.

+"This was a case of police brutality of someone so sweet," said the man's younger sister, Samara McClain.
+"He doesn't deserve this."

+She said her brother was walking to a corner store to get tea for a cousin and often wore masks when he was outside because he had a blood condition that caused him to become cold easily.

-Three officers have been placed on paid administrative leave while the confrontation is being investigated.
+Three officers have been placed on paid administrative leave while the confrontation is being investigated by Denver and Aurora police, as well as the district attorney's office.
+Aurora Police Chief Nick Metz said his department will release body camera footage of the confrontation after prosecutors complete their review.

+Samara McClain said her brother was a massage therapist and was planning to go to college soon and earn a degree.

+"He was a really good person," she said.
+"He didn't argue with anybody.
+If you tried to argue with him, he would just say 'I love you' and walk away."

 Information from: The Denver Post, http://www.denverpost.com